June 9, 2020; revised June 4, 2022; August 27, 2022

 Major Components of the Five “Clinging” Aggregates (Pancupādānakkkhandhā)

 3. First, we need to see which parts of the five aggregates that we “cling to” (or “keep close” or upādāna.)
-Then we will be able to see how that upādāna for the five aggregates CAN LEAD TO suffering.
+Then we will see how that upādāna for the five aggregates CAN LEAD TO suffering.

 - Something that we experience during every waking moment is our body and mind.
 Therefore, the physical body and all mental entities that arise contribute to the feeling of “me” or “mine.”